jonwingfield/mptt-controller/readme.md

 http://www.ti.com/lit/an/slpa010/slpa010.pdf

 This happens at the gate of the MOSFETs.
 I don't fully understand why yet, even after reading the above, but it's the reason we need a gate resistor between the driver and the MOSFET.

+## Appendix A - Notes (because I'm a noob ;)

+N-Channel MOSFETs/Transistors are generally used on the ground side of a load.
+P-Channels on the high side, and are reversed (low = on, high = off).